bugface/pcm/readme.md

 	- txt files: addr_to_process_final_pairs2.txt (total: 1112)
 	- submission: sub9.csv
 	- result: percision=0.993 => 8 out of 1112 are not true
+10. - strategy: collect a set of rules into rule_detail_first.txt and rule_detail_last.txt which contained only three fields.
+The query resukts based on these rules will be combined and deduped with stgy7, respectively.
+The resutled data pairs will be checked again by the new name normalization rule which will compare the similarity of two names based on name normalization algorithms (string similarity and phonetic)
+	- txt files: process_first_name_222.txt (2971) and process_last_name_222.txt (843)
+	- submission sub10.csv and sub11.csv
+	-result 10: percision=0.
+	-result 11: percision=0.
 <br><br>
 #### *************************************************************************************************************